Entering in news cases is very simple.

 Follow this quick procedure to get started and over time you will find your own way to achieve the same results.

 Being prepared and doing a little research before you start this process will make things much easier.
 Remember, only cases filed with law enforcement will be considered for addition to our database, not all submissions are accepted.
 There are a number of websites and state clearing houses you can view to find current missing persons cases that have been filed with police.
 We will be publishing a directory of state clearing houses to make this task easier, but until then NAMUS is a preferred source of verified cases to submit to us.
-There is a link to NAMUS in your sidebar on the right, so you don’t have to ever leave our website to find cases through them, we have connected the data to our site for you.
+There is a link to NAMUS in your dashboard, so you don’t have to ever leave our website to find cases through them, we have connected the data to our site for you.

 Volunteers are not authorized to contact law enforcement on our behalf to verify cases, our staff handles those tasks.